howjack/howjack/README.md

 :books: I'm improving my development skills, currently learning ReactJS⚛️.

-:outbox_tray: 2021 Goals: create a new project and find a job.
+:outbox_tray: 2021 Goals: create a new projects and find a job.

 ## About me